navapbc/template-application-rails/README.md

     curl https://raw.githubusercontent.com/navapbc/template-application-rails/main/template-only-bin/download-and-install-template.sh | bash -s -- <commit_hash>
     ```
 2. [Follow the steps in `app-rails/README.md`](./app-rails/README.md) to set up the application locally.
-3. Optional, if using the Platform infra template: [Follow the steps in the `template-infra` README](https://github.com/navapbc/template-infra#installation) to set up the various pieces of your infrastructure.
+3. Optional, if using the Platform infrastructure template: [Follow the steps in the `template-infra` README](https://github.com/navapbc/template-infra#installation) to set up the various pieces of your infrastructure.

-## Getting started

-Now that you're all set up, you're now ready to [get started](./app-rails/README.md).

 ## Updates